peetertinits/me/_pages/cv.md

 </details>

 ## Teaching
-I have taught lessons and workshops on cultural evolution, historical sociolinguistics, text mining, and experimental semiotics.
+I've given lessons and workshops on cultural evolution, text mining, experimental semiotics, and historical sociolinguistics.
 See more at [Teaching](teaching)

 ## Publications
 Being at the late stages of my PhD, there is a lot of things in prep, hoping to complete.
 Works already published are here.